 LIM College accepts applications on a rolling admission basis.
-Applications may be submitted online or by mail.
-The application can be downloaded or requested.
-You may apply at any time, up to the beginning of the fall or spring term, until all openings are filled.
-However, we encourage you to apply as early as possible.
-Once all application requirements are met, the Admissions Committee will notify you within six weeks of its decision.
-Decisions for the fall semester will be mailed out starting December 15 and decisions for the spring semester will be mailed out starting October 1.
+Applications will be accepted at any time, until all openings are filled.
+However, students are encouraged to apply as early as possible.
+Once all application requirements are met, the Admissions Committee will notify applicants within two to four weeks of its decision.

 SAT number: 2380 ACT number: 4807

-To be considered for admission, you must submit:
+To be considered for admission, the following must be submitted*:

 - A $40 nonrefundable application fee

-- Official transcripts from all high schools and colleges attended (high school diploma or equivalent required)
+- Official transcripts from all high schools and colleges attended (high school diploma or equivalent required upon enrollment)

 Special Information for Transfer Students

-LIM College also recognizes the College Level Examination Program (CLEP) of the College Board, where appropriate.
 College Board Advanced Placement tests may be acceptable for credit with scores of three and above.
-LIM College does not assign grades to any credits awarded under these programs and therefore such credits will not be computed in the student’s grade point average.
+LIM College does not assign grades to any credits awarded and therefore such credits will not be computed in the student’s grade point average.

-Students who wish to transfer credits from colleges or universities located outside the United States must have their transcripts evaluated by an approved independent foreign credentials evaluation agency.
+Applicants who wish to transfer credits from colleges or universities located outside of the United States must have their transcripts evaluated by an approved independent foreign credentials evaluation agency.
 The type of evaluation selected must be “course-by-course.”
-LIM College accepts evaluations from either World Education Services, Inc. or AACRAO’s Foreign Education Service.
+LIM College accepts evaluations from World Education Services, Inc., AACRAO’s Foreign Education Service, or other NACES-approved agencies.
 This must be done, even if the transcript is in English.

 Acceptance and Enrollment at LIM College

-All new students are required to submit proof of high school graduation and immunization records prior to attending classes.
+All high school students and non-degree holding transfer students are required to submit proof of high school graduation.
+In addition, all students must provide immunization records prior to attending classes.
 LIM College will verify proof of graduation of enrolled students from unfamiliar high schools, to verify the high school is approved to grant diplomas.
-Unfamiliar is defined as any high school which the LIM College Undergraduate Admissions Office has not received a high school transcript from before.
+“Unfamiliar” is defined as any high school from which the LIM College Undergraduate Admissions Office has not previously received a high school transcript.

 Consideration for merit-based scholarships will be made in the admissions decision process.
-For a complete list of scholarships and awards please see the LIM College Scholarships and Grants page.
+For a complete list of scholarships and awards please see LIM College Scholarships and Grants.